Business School achieves 5-year AMBA accreditation

-Leeds University Business School has reaffirmed its position as a top international business school, achieving five year AMBA re-accreditation, issued by the Association of MBAs (AMBA).
+Leeds University Business School has confirmed its position as a top international business school by retaining its five-year AMBA re-accreditation, issued by the Association of MBAs (AMBA).

 The Association of MBAs is the impartial authority on postgraduate management education, currently accrediting programmes for business schools in over 70 countries for the benefit of business schools, students, alumni and employers.

-The School is also accredited by the Association to Advance Collegiate Schools of Business (AACSB) and holds five year accreditation status by the European Quality Improvement System (EQUIS).
-Leeds is one of a small number of business schools worldwide who are triple accredited.
+The School is also accredited by the Association to Advance Collegiate Schools of Business (AACSB) and holds five-year accreditation status from the European Quality Improvement System (EQUIS).
+Leeds is one of a small number of schools worldwide to be triple accredited by the three leading bodies.